xdmushui/partner-center-sdk/develop/get-a-customer-subscription-meter-usage-records.md

 - A customer ID (**customer-tenant-id**).
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
 - A subscription ID

-*This new route is equivalent to `subscriptions/{subscription-id}/usagerecords/resources`, which will continue to function only for 145P offers.* This new route will support both 145P and Azure plans.
+*This new route is equivalent to `subscriptions/{subscription-id}/usagerecords/resources`, which will continue to function only for Microsoft Azure (MS-AZR-0145P) subscriptions.* This new route will support both Microsoft Azure (MS-AZR-0145P) subscriptions and Azure plans.
 In order to get this information for your Azure plan subscription resources, you will need to switch to this new route.
 Other than the properties mentioned in the following sections, the response is the same as the old route.

 ## C\#